 Course in Visual Methods for Cervical Cancer Screening: Visual Inspection with Acetic Acid and Lugol's Iodine (2004)

 This manual is designed for trainers of clinicians who perform vaginal speculum

 examination and screening methods to prevent cervical cancer.
-Please note that the online version below is a preview.
-The complete CD-ROM may be ordered by emailing email@example.com.
+The online version below is a preview—the complete CD-ROM may be ordered by emailing firstname.lastname@example.org.

 Evidence-Based, Alternative Cervical Cancer Screening Approaches in Low-Resource Settings (2009)

 Sherris J, Wittet S, Kleine A, et al. International Perspectives on Sexual and Reproductive Health.
 2009;35(3)147-152.

 On the basis of new data and the results of earlier research conducted in 20 African, Asian and Latin American countries, the ACCP partners summarize and share key findings and recommendations for effective cervical cancer screening and treatment programs in low-resource settings in this 6-page article.

 Expanding paradigms for cervical cancer screening: The impact of the Alliance for Cervical Cancer Prevention (2013)